Capacity: 6,500 (Seats 5,356)

 Post Code for SAT NAV: HA8 6AG

 The nearest London Underground station is Canons Park which is on the Jubilee Line.
-It is around a ten minute walk away from the stadium.
+It is around a ten minute walk away from the away end of the Hive Stadium (or 15 minutes to the home Main Stand seating).
 As you come out of the station turn left and at a convenient point crossover to the other side of the road.
 You will come to some metal railings where there is an entrance to some playing fields which you can walk through to the ground.
-This also brings you out at the North Terrace End of the stadium which is reserved for away fans.
+This also brings you out at the North End of the stadium which is reserved for away fans.

 Click on the trainline logo below: